 KEEP IT TIGHT

+In a fast paced world where we still have to look our best we need to be ready to throw a concise, well groomed, fashionable look into a bag and go!
+It doesn't matter if it's men's fashion, women's fashion, or a something non-binary we all have to get our fashionable gear to our end point as efficiently as possible.
 For a light packing job to work density is the key.
 Folded is smaller than wadded.
 Folded and rolled: smaller still.
 If your clothes take up more than one-third of your bag, you are probably taking too much.

 THE RULE OF THREE

 Three pairs of socks.
 Three pairs of underwear.
 Three shirts.
 Wear one, wash one, dry one.
 You can get more miles out of leg wear, so two pairs of pants and one culturally appropriate pair of shorts or a skirt should suffice.
-Choose light, flowing, quick-dry cotton-poly blends in matching colors that handle wrinkles well.
-For all other accessories like ties, watches, belts pick one that goes well with what you are bringing.
+Choose light, flowing, quick-dry cotton-poly blends in matching colors that handles wrinkles well.
+For all other accessories like ties, watches, belts only pick one that goes well with what you are bringing.

 ROLL DON'T FOLD

 To get the most space in your bag always roll.
 Tightly rolled clothes take up less space than folded ones.
 Plus, they're less prone to getting deep wrinkles from fold creases.

 To get the most use from the least amount of clothes pick the right fabrics.
 Seek out material that resists wrinkling and stains, stays fresh after several wears and dries quickly.
 Lightweight merino wool for outerwear, quick-dry synthetics for underwear and SmartWool socks make life much easier on the road.